 The name may suggest that this is another spell you can use to set fires and help further your career as a magical arsonist, but Faerie Fire is much cleverer than that.
-It can be a real bonus when you encounter certain types of creatures, and you can have a lot of fun customising the spell to fit your style of play and campaign vibe.
+It can be a real bonus when you encounter certain types of creatures, and you can have a lot of fun customizing the spell to fit your style of play and campaign vibe.

 What is Faerie Fire 5e Spell?